dcsil/Achievo/architecture/diagram.md

   - **Backend**: Python, Flask, pytest (testing)
 - Other tools:
   - **Database**: Supabase Postgres Database
-  - **AI**: Gemini API provided by Google AI Studio
+  - **AI (Beyond MVP)**: Gemini API provided by Google AI Studio
-  - **Course Information API**: Canvas API
+  - **Course Information API (Beyond MVP)**: Canvas API

 Why all our tech stack choices were chosen are justified in our [ADRs](adrs/README.md).

-## User data flow steps
+## MVP user data flow steps:
-1. In the Chrome extension, user enters syllabus/task data or task data is grabbed from Canvas via the Canvas API
+1. In the Chrome extension, the user enters timetable/syllabus/task data.
-2. Syllabus data is sent to Gemini API via HTTPS request.
-Schedule and tasks are outputed via json format and displayed on the Chrome Extension.
+2. A schedule is parsed and outputted from the timetable upload and everything is displayed on the Chrome Extension.
 3. Any task/schedule data is stored in our Supabase Postgres Database.
-Any specific Google Chrome data is stored in chrome.storage.
+4. Notifications are created using the Chrome APIs.
-4. When tasks are displayed later on in the Chrome Extension, data is grabbed from the Supabase Postgres Database via HTTPS request.
+5. When tasks are displayed later on in the Chrome Extension, data is grabbed from the Supabase Postgres Database via HTTPS request.
-5. When tasks are completed, the task data is updated in the Supabase Postgres Database via HTTPS request.
+6. When tasks are completed, the task data is updated in the Supabase Postgres Database via HTTPS request.